indeni/cloudrail-run-ga/README.md

 # cloudrail-run-ga
-GitHub action for including Indeni Clourdrail in a workflow.
+GitHub action for including Indeni Cloudrail in a workflow.

 # Instructions
 This action requires several important inputs: